KarinaJadia/Other-Projects/README.md

 IEEE-32-bit-maker.py - Takes user input and converts it to IEEE 754 32-bit recision floating point format.
 Can only handle decimals and catches if user enters an int or "cheats" by entering an int disguised as a decimal (for example, 12.0).
 A lot of converting to string and float and int and back to make it work and look pretty.

-renamer.py & renamed.py - This is a silly little project inspired by something I saw on Instagram.
-I just wanted to see how funny it would be to make a project using the modern lingo.
-More info about what the project does to come!
+renamer.py & renamed.py - This is a silly little guessing game inspired by something I saw on Instagram.
+I just wanted to see how funny it would be to make a project using meme lingo, so for example instead of calling print() it calls none_pizza_left_beef().